autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 Constraint checks:

 - `validatorList.length > 0`.
 A committee cannot be selected without registered validators.
-- `ValidatorState.enabled`.
-Validators must have a state of enabled to be included in the selection algorithm.
+- `ValidatorState = 0` (i.e. active).
+Validators must be in an active state to be included in the selection algorithm (validators in a paused, jailed, or jailbound state are excluded).
 - `bondedStake > 0`.
 Validators must have a non-zero amount of bonded stake to be included in the selection algorithm.

 #### Parameters